batatora/core-plans_km/p11-kit/README.md

-# nettle
+# p11-kit

-This package provides a low-level cryptographic library
+Provides a way to load and enumerate PKCS#11 modules.

 ## Maintainers